ddoodev/discordoo/CONTRIBUTING.md

 ### Branching
 Discordoo uses three types of branches: features, master and release.
-* Features(`feat-feature-name-in-kebab-case`) branches are branches which include any changes to library itself.
+* Features(`feat-feature-name-in-kebab-case`) branches are branches which include any major changes to library itself.
 * Master(`master`) branch in the main branch.
 It is the current version being developed and is usually unstable.
 * Release(`release-v1.5.3`) branches are branches that are forked from master branch each library release.
 Changes in them are not allowed.